Kellyanne Conway plugged Ivanka Trump's clothing line. Was it ethical?

 Critics accused Conway of breaking federal ethics rules.

-They included Public Citizen, a watchdog group that said it was going to file a formal complaint with the Office of Government Ethics.
+They included Public Citizen, a watchdog group, which asked the Office of Government Ethics to investigate.

+The organization said Conway's remarks reflected "an on-going careless regard of the conflicts of interest laws and regulations of some members of the Trump family and Trump Administration."

-The group's president, Robert Weissman, said Conway's remarks could not be misinterpreted as anything but a violation.
+The group's president, Robert Weissman, said in an interview that Conway's statement could not be misinterpreted as anything but a violation.

 "Since she said it was an advertisement, that both eliminates any question about whether outsiders are unfairly reading into what's being said, and two, it makes clear that wasn't an inadvertent remark," Weissman said.